Wor(l)d Global Network is a tech MLM offering proprietary phones which work on its unique community wireless network structure.

 Move up in the ranks and gain access to the Career Plan (academy training).

-Other bonuses available (including the luxury car bonus, a share in company profits at 1%, and luxury jewel bonus) as you sell more, build our team, and stay longer
+Other bonuses available (including the luxury car bonus, a share in company profits at 1%, and luxury jewel bonus) as you sell more, build your team, and stay longer.

 Make it to the highest rank in the company (President Millionaire, of which there about 10 as of this writing) and get matching bonuses down to 7 generations.